Hot dago

-The hot dago is a sandwich, hailing from St. Paul.
-The sandwich is part of the local Minnesotan cuisine.
+The hot dago is a sandwich from St. Paul, Minnesota, and is part of Minnesotan cuisine.
 It consists of an Italian sausage patty, on a burger bun, ciabatta or hard roll, but can also include provolone, marinara sauce, and mozzarella cheese.

-The sandwich has numerous variations; in its simplest form it is served on a burger bun with just the patty, a slice of provolone cheese can be added like a cheeseburger.
+The sandwich has numerous variations; in its simplest form it is served on a burger bun with just the patty.
+A slice of provolone cheese can be added like a cheeseburger.
 Additionally, spicy variations exist which include a spicy patty or banana peppers.
 A sloppy hot dago is one that is completely covered in marinara sauce; this variation is usually served on a hard roll and has melted mozzarella cheese on top.
 An open-faced variation also exists.